-TFC requires a \$200 non-refundable, non-transferable deposit for all incoming students (new, transfer, former) to register for courses and to reserve a room on campus for their first semester of enrollment.
-TFC also requires a \$100 non-refundable, non-transferable deposit for all returning students to register for courses and reserve a room on campus for every fall semester.
-TFC makes room assignments, confirms scholarships and grants, and schedules classes in the order that it receives deposits.
+TFC requires a \$200 deposit for all incoming students (new, transfer, former) to register for courses and to reserve a room on campus for their first semester of enrollment.
+This deposit is refundable through May 1 for fall semester students and October 15 for spring semester students.
+TFC requires a \$100.00 room deposit for any returning student living on campus for the fall semester.
+This deposit is non-refundable and non-transferable.